Ravioli246/Database-Project-2024-Semester-Spring/README.md

 VALUES (1029463947, 'Fantasy Adventure', 'John Doe', 'Rare', 'Fantasy');
 ```

-The UPDATE query: Update all the books by people with initials M and J to rarity of super rare
+The UPDATE query: Update all the books by people with initials M and J to rarity of rare
 ```sql
 UPDATE books_starting_with_d